-· CM.Track password
+2. CM.Track password

 Enter the password in the field for the CM.Track password.
 In the above example the field is called CM.Track Password.
 It probably has another name in your CM system.
-For security reasons, the password is displayed as dots and its value is not written to the ticket history.
+For security reasons, the password is displayed as dots.